quan-nh2/experience-sharing/solved_user_problems/handle_ecoms_operation.md

 **Years of Experience**: 5+ years
 **Relevant Areas**: E-commerce, Logistics, Finance

-In this document, I will share my experience working on an automation solution for a top personal care company in Vietnam, focusing on the challenges of synchronizing stock and order data across multiple eCommerce platforms and ERP systems.

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Context and Background](#context-and-background)